 "Yeah!
 That big greedy beast must have eaten most of the other little fish.
 No wonder we were having trouble catching anything these past few days."

-Returning to Siku's home, the sea fuglans celebrated by all taking turns gutting and descaling the fish to prepare it for cooking.
+The fish was so large that it needed two canoes just to drag it back to the village.
+Returning home, the sea fuglans celebrated by all taking turns gutting and descaling the fish to prepare it for cooking.
 Treke decided to help by preparing a sauce made from the nangangu fruit she brought along.
 There was so much meat on the fish that they were happy to share it with anyone in the village who had been struggling with fishing that day.
 A couple dozen sea fuglans came, all cutting fillets for themselves to take back home to cook.

-As the day went on, the village began to fill with the delicious smell of grilled and smoked fish.
+As the day went on, the scent of delicious, fatty grilled fish filled the village.
+Any leftover meat that wasn’t grilled was smoked for later consumption.
 While Treke's diet normally consisted of vegetables, fruits and tubers, she still enjoyed the occasional savory flavor of grilled fish.
-The nangangu sauce she helped prepare turned out sweet and tangy, with some wild garlic and lirre citrus juice added to the mix.
+The nangangu sauce she helped prepare turned out sweet and tangy, with some wild garlic and lirre juice, a kind of citrus, added to the mix.

 "So, now that you've taken care of that spirit, do you still need to be ferried?" asked Siku, remembering Treke asked about it earlier.

-"Oh... actually yes.
-Although, I'm still not quite sure where I need to go.
-Let me see..."
-She checked for any trail of nearby rranha.
-There was no longer any coming from the direction of the lagoon, but she could feel the faintest hint of something coming from one particular direction.
-"What is there to the northwest?"
+"Oh... actually yes.”
+She wasn’t exactly sure where she was supposed to go, but she could feel the faintest hint of rranha coming from one particular direction.
+"What location is to the northwest?"

 "I'm not sure if Hulerin is where I need to go, but if that's in the same direction from where I'm sensing rranha, then that's where I'll go."